patrickverol/patrickverol/README.md

 ### -- Hello world!😁🌎

-I have a degree in engineering, and I'm currently pursuing a postgraduate degree in Data Science.
+Professional with more than 5 years of experience with data analysis, cost management and planning.

-I believe in generating value for the business through data.
-I have experience with data manipulation using the languages ​​R, Python and its various auxiliary libraries (Pandas, Numpy, etc.).
-With the creation of dashboards through visualization tools such as Power BI, Tableau, Streamlit.
-And also, with the generation of predictive analyzes using Machine Learning models.
+Experience with data manipulation in Python and its various auxiliary libraries (Pandas, Numpy, etc.).
+Creation of dashboards using visualization tools such as Power BI, Tableau, Streamlit.
+Generation of predictive analyzes using Machine Learning models.

-I also have knowledge about the data engineering process, to follow the data pipeline that goes from its extraction to the delivery of the final product and value creation.
-With the use of tools such as Spark, Hadoop and Databricks.
+Knowledge of the data engineering process, to monitor the data pipeline that goes from its extraction to the delivery of the final product and generation of value.
+Using tools such as Airbyte, DBT and Airflow.

-I love studying and learning more and more.
-I'm currently getting better at Cloud and AI.

-Just out of curiosity, I'm also passionate about coffee and wine.
-Cheers!!! ☕🍷
+He also gained knowledge in Docker and Cloud for infrastructure deployment and automation with Terraform.

 ### My Github stats... 👇
 <div>